austinsoriano/cofiTest/README.md

    * **daily-max-profit**
    * **busy-day**
    * **biggest-loser**
 4. When prompted, type either 'yes' or 'no' if you would like to download the data files?
 If running for the first time, you should download the files.
+You should also re-download the files if any arguments are changed from the last run of the program.

 NOTE: Running '**./runApp.sh**' will automatically compile the necessary Java files to run the Java portion of the program.
 You will NOT need to compile the program yourself.